Why is diabetes a risk to your feet?

 Check your feet every day

-You should check your feet every day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or redness.
-If you discover any breaks in the skin or blisters, cover them with a sterile dressing.
-Do not burst blisters.
+You should check your feet every day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or change in colour.
+If you cannot do this yourself, ask your partner, carer or other family member to help you.

 Skin care for your feet